 At Benchling, how we protect and secure data is fundamental to the commitments we make to our customers.
-As we introduce our new LLM-powered features and explore new technological frontiers, our core principles of trust, choice, transparency, and reliability remain unchanged.
+As we introduce our new AI features and explore new technological frontiers, our core principles of trust, choice, transparency, and reliability remain unchanged.
 We welcome any questions or feedback as we continue to be your trusted partner in biotech R&D.

 Key principles for LLM-powered features